katmore/webhook/docs/phpdoc.md

-    $master_branch : string
+    $master_branch :

 __

 #### Type

-string -- the master branch of this repo
+-- the master branch of this repo

 # __